pivotal/docs-tap/scst-scan/tanzu-supply-chain/create-supply-chain-workload.hbs.md

 Where:

-* `KIND` is the kind defined in the [Trivy Supply Chain Component](create-supply-chain-with-app-scanning.hbs.md#scan-2.0-and-trivy) or [Customized Scanning Component](create-supply-chain-with-app-scanning.hbs.md#scan-2.0-and-custom-scanning).
+- `KIND` is the kind defined in the [Trivy Supply Chain Component](create-supply-chain-with-app-scanning.hbs.md#scan-2.0-and-trivy) or [Customized Scanning Component](create-supply-chain-with-app-scanning.hbs.md#scan-2.0-and-custom-scanning).
-* `REGISTRY-REPOSITORY` is the registry server used for the scan results location.
+- `REGISTRY-REPOSITORY` is the registry server used for the scan results location.
-* `REGISTRY-SERVER` is the registry repository used for the scan results location.
+- `REGISTRY-SERVER` is the registry repository used for the scan results location.
-* `GIT-URL` is the Fit repository URL to clone from for the source component.
+- `GIT-URL` is the Git repository URL to clone from for the source component.
-* `GIT-BRANCH` is the Git branch ref to watch for the new source.
+- `GIT-BRANCH` is the Git branch ref to watch for the new source.
-* `GIT-SUBPATH` is the path inside the bundle to locate source code.
+- `GIT-SUBPATH` is the path inside the bundle to locate source code.

 For more information about any of the `GIT-*` values, see [Source Git Provider](../../supply-chain/reference/catalog/about.hbs.md#source-git-provider).